bermejoblasco/pruebas/labs-pr/Drive-user-engagement-across-all-your-devices-with-Microsoft-Graph/Includes/3_Integrating_MS_Graph_into_you_app/WriteDataInMSGraph.md

             }
         }

-The code to call Microsoft Graph API to get extension are in **UserExtensionHelper.cs** GetOpenExtensionsForMe method:
+The code to call Microsoft Graph API to get extension are in **Helpers/UserExtensionHelper.cs** GetOpenExtensionsForMe method:

  		public static async Task<List<ExtensionModel>> GetOpenExtensionsForMe()
         {